WAYNE B. JENNINGS, Ph.D.

 Established and directed the Staff Development Department of the St. Paul Public Schools which provided training programs for 130 administrators and 2600 teachers.

 Published the ASCD newsletter, the Brain Compatible Learning Networker for 18 years.
-Coauthor of two recent books: 1)Inciting Learning: A Guide to Brain-Compatible Instruction.
+Coauthor of recent books: 1)Inciting Learning: A Guide to Brain-Compatible Instruction.
 2) Bridging the Learning/Assessment Gap: Showcase Learning.
-Author of other books and chapters in several books.
+3. School Transformation.
+And articles, other books and chapters in several books.

 Experience on boards and leadership positions